This post contains affiliate links. Upon purchase, we earn a small commission that keeps this site up and running. See our Disclosure.

 Sling packages start at $20 per month with a la carte channels to choose from as well.
 Pick the package you want, and they’ll throw in a FREE Roku box that also streams your Netflix, HBO, Amazon Prime and other subscriptions.

 Another option is to make a one-time purchase on an indoor long-range TV antenna for basic high definition channels.
-Prices are very decent and you can find models with great reviews on Amazon for only $30.
+Click Here to find the best models on Amazon starting at only $30.

 Other Spending Cuts